matthiasprobst/pivmeta/Guide.md

 ### Add PIV processing steps

-The PIV processing steps describe everything from the actual recording of images (including calibration and possibly backgorund images) to the computational steps like image pre processing, performing the piv algorithm and the outlier detection in the post processing.
+The PIV processing steps describe everything from the actual recording of images (including calibration and possibly background images) to the computational steps like image pre processing, performing the piv algorithm and the outlier detection in the post processing.

 The processing steps will transparently show which actions were taken.
 Who recorded the images and with which